saj415/CKY-Algorithm/README.md

 # CYK-Algorithm
-Given a PCFG in CNF, generate and parse a random sentence using the CKY algorithm.
+Given a PCFG in CNF, generate and parse a random sentence using the CYK algorithm.

 Compiling and running the project: